Walter Trautzsch: Hitler years

 During the first three months of 1933 the newly installed Hitler government transformed Germany into a one-party dictatorship.
 The Reichstag fire was followed by a savage clamp down on known members of the (by now illegal) Communist: Walter Trautzsch was arrested by Nazi paramilitaries on 3 March 1933 and taken into "protective custody", becoming one of the first inmates at Colditz Castle, following its conversion into a political prison.
 He was subsequently transferred to the Sachsenburg concentration camp.
 He was released in September 1934 and returned to his political activities, becoming the leader of an illegal communist resistance group in and around Lengefeld.

 In September 1935 he emigrated to the Soviet Union, using the pseudonym "Paul Wittig", in compliance with party instructions that he take part in the party's "Brussels Conference" (as it was billed in advance so as to confuse the German security services) in Moscow.
 The German Communist Party subsequently recorded the Brussels Conference as their thirteenth party conference.
 The next year he was ordered to move on to Prague in connection with "party work", but was arrested at the Czechoslovak frontier.
-In the border town of "Brüx" (as "Most" was known at that time) he was sentenced to two months imprisonment, presumably in connection with his illegal Communist Party involvement.
+In the border town of Most as "Most" was known at that time nown as Brüx) he was sentenced to two months imprisonment, presumably in connection with his illegal Communist Party involvement.
 However, by the summer of 1936 he had made his way to Prague which, along with Moscow and Paris, had become the principal operational centre for the exiled German Communist Party.